mathead/pycrypt/docs/solvers.rst

 	Key: EGG
 	Text: THE WHITE-BELLIED SEA EAGLE IS A LARGE DIURNAL BIRD OF PREY IN THE FAMILY ACCIPITRIDAE.
 A DISTINCTIVE BIRD, ADULTS HAVE A WHITE HEAD, BREAST, UNDER-WING COVERTS AND TAIL.
 THE UPPER PARTS ARE GREY AND THE BLACK UNDER-WING FLIGHT FEATHERS CONTRAST WITH THE WHITE COVERTS.

-If we knew, that the key was a meaningful word, we could have used for instance some sort of word list KeyGenerator (which, as of now, doesn't exist).
+If we would know, that the key was a meaningful word, we could use for instance some sort of word list KeyGenerator (which, as of now, doesn't exist).

 GeneticSolver
 -------------